 All the Sandbelt courses are celebrated for the rugged beauty and challenge of their bunkering, many from the sketching pad of the itinerant Alister MacKenzie, Metropolitan has common features to the other benchmark courses.
 Whereas you marvel at the expanse of sand at Royal Melbourne and the rugged edges of Kingston Heath, many of Metropolitan’s bunkers are cut into the greens’ edges in the most stunning way.
 There is simply no better hand finishing of a golf course to be found anywhere else in the world.

 Indeed, Metropolitan and the Melbourne Golf Club (before the Royal was attached) were one in the same before the loss of land to the encroaching city necessitated Melbourne’s move to Port Philip Bay.
-The remaining members authorised the purchase of land and a two-storey farmhouse and formed Caulfield Golf Club in 1908.
+The remaining members authorised the purchase of land and a two-storey farmhouse and formed Caulfield Golf Club in 1908, playing on a course designed by club member J.B.
+MacKenzie, an engineer.
 Tournament play began here in 1930 following a series of modifications suggested by Alister MacKenzie in 1926.

 Much of the back nine was reconstructed by American architect Dick Wilson on adjacent market garden land during a visit he made to Australia in 1959.
 As a consequence the 7th and the back nine between the 10th and 17th are markedly different holes to the original layout.